85322/spaceGravitySimulation/README.md

 ---------

-The simulation uses the standard formula from Newtonian physics to figure out how long before the falling object:
+The simulation uses the standard formula from Newtonian physics to figure out how long the falling object takes:

 * The force of earth's gravity, g = 9.8 m/s2
 * Gravity accelerates you at 9.8 meters per second per second.
 After one second, you're falling 9.8 m/s.
 After two seconds, you're falling 19.6 m/s, and so on.